 A Summary of our Trip to India with links to Diary Entries and Photographs

-It’s taken a while but here is a roundup of our trip to India that we made earlier this year.
+It’s taken a while but here is a roundup of the journey through India that we made earlier this year.

 Back in January, we visited one of our favourite countries – “India again”.
-Those of you who know us well will understand this reference but for those who don’t – it became it bit of an “in” joke a few years ago when we’d tell family and friends where we were off to next … “Oh, India again” they’d reply in response.
-It’s not usual for us to visit a couple of times a year and so when we realised it had been a couple of year since our last trip it was no wonder we were getting withdrawal symptoms!
+Those of you who know us well will understand this reference but for those who don’t – it became an “in” joke a few years ago when we’d tell family and friends where we were off to next … “Oh, India again” they’d reply in response.
+It’s not usual for us to visit a couple of times a year and so when we realised it had been a couple of years since our last trip, it was no wonder we were getting withdrawal symptoms!

 Here is a map of our route.
-Our journey was Delhi – Mathura – Gwalior – Orchha – Lucknow – Allahabad – Varanasi – Bodhgaya – Calcutta, almost all it by train.
+Our journey through India was Delhi – Mathura – Gwalior – Orchha – Lucknow – Allahabad – Varanasi – Bodhgaya – Calcutta, almost all it by train.

-We landed in Delhi and the familiar sights, sound and smells hit us as we stepped off the plane, as they always do.
-We’d chosen to stay in a different part of the city to any we’d stayed in before – partly to avoid the overpriced flea pits of the backpacker area of Paharganj and partly to be close to Nizamuddin Railway Station from where we would be leaving on an early morning train.
-So I had I identified a guest house in South Delhi and hoped, as we so often do when backpacking in India, that it wouldn’t be too dreadful.
+We landed in Delhi and the familiar sights, sounds and smells hit us as we stepped off the plane, as they always do.
+We’d chosen to stay in a part of the city different to any we’d stayed in before – partly to avoid the overpriced flea pits of the backpacker area of Paharganj and partly to be close to Nizamuddin Railway Station from where we would be leaving on an early morning train.
+I had identified a guest house in South Delhi and hoped, as we so often do when backpacking in India, that it wouldn’t be too dreadful.
 Arriving at the Hotel Kabli with low expectations we were pleasantly surprised.
-Sure it was a simple room but it was CLEAN!
-My number one criteria for Indian hotels.
+Sure, it was a simple room but it was CLEAN!
+My number one criterion for Indian hotels.
 Towels and toilet paper were provided (not a given!).
-Plus there was hot water and free wi-fi.
+Plus, there was hot water and free Wi-Fi.
 The owner, Inder, was friendly and welcoming and on hand throughout our stay to answer any questions we had.
-The local neighbourhood was an interesting place with plenty of places selling traditional snacks and lots of those little local shops selling just about everything.
+The local neighbourhood was an interesting place with plenty of places selling traditional snacks and lots of those little shops selling just about everything.

-Whilst in Delhi we revisited some of our favourite cultural sights – the Jama Masjid and Humayun’s Tomb and made a first-time visit to Hazrat Nizamuddin for the famous Sufi devotional singing.
+Whilst in Delhi we revisited some of our favourite cultural sights – the Jama Masjid mosque and Humayun’s Tomb – and made a first-time visit to Hazrat Nizam-ud-din Dargah (mausoleum) for the famous Sufi devotional singing.
 See how that worked out here.

 From Mathura we took the train to Gwalior – the town itself is not much to look at but the fort that rises above it is spectacular.

-After a few days in Lucknow, full of Raj-era history and impressive Muslim architecture and site of the Indian uprising of 1857 and the Lucknow Siege, our next stop was Allahabad for the once in 144 years Kumbh Mela – read Mark’s post, Roll Up, Roll Up for the Greatest Show on Earth and find out if it lived up to the hype.
+After a few days in Lucknow, full of Raj-era history and impressive Muslim architecture and site of the Indian uprising of 1857 and the Lucknow Siege, our next stop was Allahabad for the once in 144 years Kumbh Mela – read Mark’s post, Kumbh Mela: India’s Greatest Festival and find out if it lived up to the hype.